EU leaders grasp Turkey's olive branch

 A White House statement said Biden "expressed his desire to work together on shared foreign policy interests, including China and Russia".

-But Thursday's smiles masked some points of disagreement.
+But Thursday's smiles masked points of disagreement.

 The US, on Wednesday, threatened to use sanctions against EU firms if they completed a Russian gas pipeline to Germany called Nord Stream 2.